nirikshan/clickTyped/README.md

 # clickTyper

- clickTyper is click.js based Component which provide animated automatic typing effect for click.js based application.
+ ClickTyper is click.js based component which provide animated automatic typing effect for click.js based application.
- This component dosn't use any external package , services or shared global states.
+ This component doesn't use any external package , services or shared global states.

  ## Component :